angular/angular/aio/content/guide/router.md

 What do you do about unapproved, unsaved changes when the user navigates away?
 You can't just leave and risk losing the user's changes; that would be a terrible experience.

-You'd prefer to pause and let the user decide what to do.
+It's better to pause and let the user decide what to do.
 If the user cancels, you'll stay put and allow more changes.
 If the user approves, the app can save.

 You still might delay navigation until the save succeeds.
-If you let the user move to the next screen immediately and the save failed (perhaps the data are ruled invalid), you would have lost the context of the error.
+If you let the user move to the next screen immediately and the save were to fail (perhaps the data are ruled invalid), you would lose the context of the error.

-You can't block while waiting for the server &mdash; that's not possible in a browser.
+You can't block while waiting for the server&mdash;that's not possible in a browser.
 You need to stop the navigation while you wait, asynchronously, for the server to return with its answer.

 You need the `CanDeactivate` guard.

+{@a cancel-save}
 ### Cancel and save

 The sample application doesn't talk to a server.